rajeshm7910/apigee-hybrid-templates/README.md

 # apigee-hybrid-gcp

-This project allows you to install apigee hybid runtime in Google Cloud Platform using GCP's deployment manager.
+This project allows you to install apigee hybrid runtime in Google Cloud Platform using GCP's deployment manager.

 ## Prerequisite